2beFound/external-api-docs/README.md

 ## What you need

-To access the API, you will need the following credentails:
+To **access the API**, you will need the following credentails:

 - To use the Master Data API, you need an `api-key`.
 - To use the Offer API, you need `username` and `password`.

+In order to activate **referer tracking** when linking to ALPINRESORTS.com, make sure that a proper Referer configuration has been set up for you in the ALPINRESORTS.com system.

-Please refer to your sales contact to obtain these credentials, or contact us at info@alpinresorts.com.
+Please refer to your sales contact to obtain these credentials and the Referer setup, or contact us at info@alpinresorts.com.

 ## How you start